bishopAL/GeRot/README.md

 # Gerot

 GeRot is a gecko-inspired wall-climbing robot with Dynamixel motors.
-This Document will guide you to use this API correctly.
+This document will guide you to control the motors with API.

 We provide C++ and Python API to the robot, you can check them in [Here](https://github.com/bishopAL/GeRot/tree/master/API).
 We take the Python version as an example.